RonaldDPace/IT1025/Lab4/README.md

        HTTP is a clear text that"s widely used for viewing web pages that supports the client-server model data vulnerable to hackers.

        Protocols used to make HTTP secure are,  HTTPS takes plain text data and makes it impossible to read through encryption.
 SSL uses        a digital certificate to authenticate with a public key.
+TLS is the latest encryption protocol.